Liepāja: Interwar period

 During the interwar period, architect Jānis Blaus designed the project for the Latvian Society House in Liepāja.
 The building was erected in 1934 on the Rose Square.
-The Army Economic Store building was built in 1934-1935 according to the design of architect Aleksandrs Rācenis, but was destroyed during the Second World War.
-The pawnshop and savings bank building at 3 Teātra Street was built in 1936-1937.
+The Army Economic Store building was built in 1934–1935 according to the design of architect Aleksandrs Rācenis, but was destroyed during the Second World War.
+The pawnshop and savings bank building at 3 Teātra Street was built in 1936–1937.
 During this period, the Friendly Vocation Primary School (now the 5th Secondary School; K. Bikše) and the Jaunliepāja Lutheran Church (K. E. Strandmann) were also built.

 Soviet era

-Liepaja's city centre was devastated by the Second World War, and new development master plans were needed.
+Liepāja's city centre was devastated by the Second World War, and new development master plans were needed.
 The architecture and urban planning of Latvia, which was part of the USSR, was regulated by the uniform urban planning and building regulations of the Soviet Union.
-New centres for cities destroyed during the war were planned according to standardised formal principles - International Modernism, where streets had to be wide and squares regular, symmetrical, with a Lenin monument in the centre.
-Public buildings were designed to be representative - in line with Soviet architectural principles - large, spacious, imposing.
+New centres for cities destroyed during the war were planned according to standardised formal principles – International Modernism, where streets had to be wide and squares regular, symmetrical, with a Lenin monument in the centre.
+Public buildings were designed to be representative – in line with Soviet architectural principles – large, spacious, imposing.
 In 1957, the building that now houses the University of Liepāja was built in a heavy eclectic style, designed by the architect Andrejs Aivars.
 An almost identical building is located in Daugavpils.
 The Kurzeme department store was built with large windows on the exterior walls and shop windows on the ground floor.
 During the Soviet period, the historical buildings of Liepāja's Old Town were eliminated over a wide area by the construction of a tram line from Kurzeme to Peldu Street.
 Changes also affected Lielā Street.
-Due to the military port, Liepaja was a closed city, and thus construction in the city was rather slow until the 1970s, when the construction of new factories (Lauma, agricultural machinery factory, Hidrolats) and residential areas were built, the most important of which is the Ezerkrasts district.
+Due to the military port, Liepāja was a closed city, and thus construction in the city was rather slow until the 1970s, when the construction of new factories (Lauma, agricultural machinery factory, Hidrolats) and residential areas were built, the most important of which is the Ezerkrasts district.